 6 fl oz pure maple syrup

 Preheat oven to 325 degrees.
 Spread pecans in 9×13 pan.
 Pour syrup over top(a thin layer of syrup should cover the bottom of the pan).
 Stir and place in preheated oven.
 Stir every 15 minutes.
 Once liquid is almost gone, they may just need another 5-10 minutes so watch a little more closely at the end.
-Take out once liquid has crystallized (about 45 minutes to 1 hour).
+Take out once liquid has crystallized (about 45 min, plus or minus).
 Allow to cool in pan; they will harden as they cool.
 Keep out in a pretty dish on the counter for snacking or save in a tupperware for longer and throw on salads.